In the guide

 If required to be removed, the spinal column must not be split (see below); it must be removed whole and disposed of as SRM.

-The carcase or any product of animal origin must not be offered for sale or otherwise to a third party or the public, which includes giving away to friends, relatives, etc. If the carcase is to be sold, given away, etc the rules for slaughter on-farm do not apply and a licensed slaughterhouse must always be used.
+The carcase or any product of animal origin must not be offered for sale or otherwise to a third party or the public, which includes giving away to friends, relatives, etc. If the carcase is to be sold, given away, etc the rules for slaughter on-farm do not apply; a licensed slaughterhouse must always be used.

 The sheep must be free of veterinary medicine residues.